AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/adobe-analytics-streaming-media.md

-# Adobe Analytics for Streaming Media view
+# Adobe Analytics for Streaming Media view in Assurance

 ## Overview

-With the integration between Streaming Media Analytics and Adobe Experience Platform Assurance, you can now validate your Adobe Experience Platform Mobile SDK Media Analytics implementation.
-Views include what is tracked in the media session such as:
+With the integration between Streaming Media Analytics and Adobe Experience Platform Assurance, you can now validate the Media Analytics implementation in your mobile app.
+Media Analytics views display what is tracked in the media session, such as:

 * Session start event that contains all content core, standard metadata and custom metadata properties, also session end and complete.
-* Ad break Start and Ad start event with all ad properties attached, also skip and complete event for both
+* Ad break Start and Ad start event with all ad properties attached, also skip and complete event for both.
-* Chapter Start with all properties and chapter skip and complete events
+* Chapter Start with all properties and chapter skip and complete events.
-* All playback changes (play, pause, buffer, errors, bitrate change)
+* All playback change events (play, pause, buffer, errors, bitrate change).
-* All player state tracking changes (start, end)
+* All player state changes tracking events (start, end).

 Once data is processed in Analytics, post-processed status and data, such as media time spent and total pause duration, are also available in the event detail view.